 - Check your dog’s coat and skin regularly for ticks, especially after your dog goes outside.
 If you find one, remove it promptly using the proper method.
 If the tick is engorged, you may want to visit the vet for testing.

-- Use a spray, collar, or topical product to repel and kill ticks.
+- Use a mist, collar, or topical product to repel and kill ticks.
 Talk to your veterinarian to find the product that will be most effective for your dog.
 You could also consider a natural tick repellent.

 - Take your dog to the vet regularly for screenings to check for tick-borne diseases.